Deal or No Deal (Irish game show): Trivia

-The Irish version is similar to the UK version, with elements from the US version as well.
+The Irish version is similar to the British version, with elements from the American version as well.
 The values are the same as the UK version, but in euros instead of pounds as well as additional amounts of 5c, €25, €2,000, and €150,000 to compensate for the fact that there are 26 boxes which are green (rather than 22 red ones).

 Because there are 26 boxes, the player has to open 6 boxes before the first bank offer, then 5 boxes after saying "no deal," then 4, then 3, then 2, and then 1 at a time, until only 2 boxes are left.
 If the player says "no deal" to every offer, he/she then has to decide whether to keep his/her box or swap it with the one box left in play.

 Like the UK version, the small amounts on the left side are labeled in blue, while the larger amounts are labeled in red.
 The boxes are also opened the same way, by breaking a seal off first, and then opening the box.

 Similar to the UK version's "Power Five" and "Banker's Power Five" names for the highest five valued boxes and lowest five valued boxes respectively, the highest six valued boxes and lowest six valued boxes are respectively referred to as the "Super Six" and "Banker's Super Six".